Agent Skills: Gemini Batch API Skill

 Key Gotchas (API Structure)

-Metadata must be flat primitives (no nested objects — BigQuery-backed storage).
-Parameter is dest= not destination= (Vertex AI only).
+Metadata must be flat primitives (no nested objects — BigQuery-backed storage). dest is a config field, not a top-level kwarg in the current SDK (Vertex AI only).
 Config is a plain dict (not a wrapper type).

 See the Rationalization Table in the first Iron Law section above — the same gotchas apply here.
 The Key Gotchas table below summarizes all critical issues.